Availability - A churn problem that turned out to be an architecture problem

 Insights: three structural constraints

-The bet: Automatic Access Rules
+Automatic Access Rules

-Onboarding Complexity
+Onboarding Efficiency

 Solution